flexiant/concerto/README.md

 # Usage
 We are including most common use cases here.
-If you can't wait for them, please, contact us at <contact@flexiant.com>.
+If you miss a use case here open an issue or contact us at <contact@flexiant.com>.

 ## Wizard
 Wizard command for Concerto CLI is the command line version of our `Quick add server` in Concerto Web UI.